GabrielNaval/EtseleC/README.md

 # EtseleC
 For Software Design.
-A Platformer.
+A Boss Rush Platformer.
 ## What we want to have in the game:
 * Sprites
   * Player